Who Is the Highest Ranking Human Female in the Church?

 Saints & Celebrations:

-There is no special liturgical day in the Extraordinary Form.
+On February 18, there is no special fixed liturgical day in the Ordinary Form.

-If you’d like to learn more about St. Raymond of Penyafort, you can click here.
+If you’d like to learn more about St. Simeon, you can click here.

 For information about other saints, blesseds, and feasts celebrated today, you can click here.